lolilo/VisuaLisPy/README.md

 Other
  *  For raw user input, differentiating between Scheme and JavaScript simply by checking to see whether the program begins with a '(' is not a robust method.
 No.
+ * Currently, there are no security features.
+User may be able to drop tables from my database or otherwise hack into the backend.
+ * Heroku tends to lag when the application is accessed for the first time after a period of no access.
+I may be able to remedy this by setting up a program to ping the app every so often to keep it constantly up and ready.

 #####Additional features
 Backend